Padmanabh-B/Padmanabh-B/README.md

 - 👯 I’m looking to collaborate on **Developers**

-- 💬 Ask me about **HTML,CSS,JS,TAILWIND, NODEJS, MONGOOSE, EXPRESS**
+- 💬 Ask me about **HTML,CSS,JS,TAILWIND, NODEJS, MONGODB, EXPRESS**

 - 📫 How to reach me **pro.paddusonu@gmail.com**